They vary by type.

 If you have had an injury to your eye, an advanced cataract, or inflammation in your eyes, your eye doctor will check often to make sure you don’t have glaucoma, too.
 Another common cause of secondary claucoma is topical or systematic use of steroids.

 How Do I know If I Have Glaucoma?

 Tests are short and painless.
 Your eye doctor will measure your eye pressure with a gadget called a tonometer.
 They’ll give you drops that numb your eye so you don’t feel anything.
 Tell them if you’ve had refractive surgery.
 It can affect your eye pressure reading.

 Higher-than-normal eye pressure doesn’t mean that you have glaucoma.
 In fact, some people with normal pressure can have it, while others with higher levels may not.
 High pressure without damage to the optic nerve is called ocular hypertension.
 If you have this, your doctor will want to test your eyes often.

-If she thinks you have glaucoma, your eye doctor will check your optic nerve for signs of damage.
+If they think you have glaucoma, your eye doctor will check your optic nerve for signs of damage.
 They’ll have you take a test that measures the sharpness of your side vision (they’ll call this your peripheral vision).
 Special images (OCT) of the nerve that form the optic nerve can give clues to presence of glaucoma.